mguo123/iris-ncats/README.md

 The following issues are recognized and are being resolved
 * OSX display issues - if you have a mouse USB plugged in while running `npm start`, display proportions will be slighlty misconfigured.
 Try unpluggin the mouse USB then restarting Iris.
 * Windows display issues - The display characteristics if using Windows platform is off, we recognize this problem and are working to fix it

+Please contact us if you have any questions or issues you wish to bring to our attention!